Learn more about our program, and learn if it's the right fit for you.

 What is the Interdisciplinary Component, and why is it part of the Lesley low-residency MFA program in creative writing?The interdisciplinary component is a unique feature of the Lesley MFA in creative writing, and constitutes a three-fold recognition: that the borders between artistic genres have become ever more porous; that contemporary writers must be alert to new models of career preparation; and, perhaps most importantly, that along with avid reading and writing, there are always other passions that feed a writer’s imagination.

 What are some examples of Interdisciplinary Projects?Examples include: publishing and editing internships at magazines and publishing houses; independent studies in interviewing, reviewing, copy editing, translation, research for writing projects, and art history; and courses in art, literature, and the teaching of writing.
 The Interdisciplinary Studies credits are meant to support the students’ writing, or to enable them to develop new writing-related skills and experiences.

 What genres of writing can I focus on in the program?Students may focus on fiction, nonfiction, poetry, writing for stage & screen, or writing for young people.
 Students may focus on more than one genre—usually as part of their interdisciplinary study—but they must demonstrate promise in the genre other than the one for which they were accepted.

-Where are residencies held?Residencies are held on Lesley’s Cambridge, MA campus.
+Where are residencies held?Residencies are held on our Cambridge, Massachusetts campus.
 Except in unusual circumstances involving health or religious observations, students must attend all 9 days of the residency.
 Students living in the area may commute daily.
 Lunches and dinners are taken together in the dining hall, and meal costs are included in the residency fee.
 Housing is available at extra cost for those who need it (on campus or at nearby hotels).